jngrb/openproject-openshift/README.md

 * Change the router to edge terminated HTTPS.
 * Login as OpenProject administrator and change the hostname to the OpenShift routers address (`$OPENPROJECT_HOST`) and switch the 'Protocol' setting to 'HTTPS'.

+## Open issues / ideas

+* Add "cron" and "seeder" containers as in <https://github.com/opf/openproject/blob/dev/docker-compose.yml>
+* How can we migitate a lot of the "problems" arising from the no-root-permissions policy on an OpenShift cluster?
+* Can we use the Passenger Openshift template from Red Hat's Software Collections, see <https://github.com/sclorg/passenger-container>

 ## Dependency on OpenProject Community Edition